-Certain of our administrative personnel have been working remotely, which could disrupt the Company's management, business development, customer service, finance, and information technology teams.
-We may experience an increase in absences among our operational personnel, including warehouse associates, drivers and owner operators, due to the pandemic, which could have a negative impact on our operations.
+Certain of our administrative personnel have been working remotely, which could disrupt our management, business development, customer service, finance, and information technology teams.
+We may experience an increase in absences related to the pandemic among our operational personnel, including warehouse associates, drivers and owner operators, which could have a negative impact on our operations.
 Further, our network or facility operations, particularly in areas with a concentrated outbreak of COVID-19, could be disrupted resulting in an adverse impact on our operating results.